rebeccaskinner/elm-cli/FIGHTME.md

 If you ignore the position of the arguments to `mv` or `ln`, you have no idea which is the source and which is the destination.
 (Other usability issues here aside&hellip; source/destination confusion is really common.)

+Arguments should use `command from to` for data that flows in a direction.
+Think of `mv from to` or `cp from to`.

+Likewise, commands that are creating a resource should be in the form of `command create-from to-create`.

 #### Exceptions

 Sometimes an argument can repeat.